2022 election: Oyetola remains Osun State’s best bet, the people are safe in his hands —Egbemode | Tribune Online

 We have done a lot of roads, in spite of the fact that we are supposed to be struggling financially.
 During Comrade Yinka Odumakin’s burial, a lot of people who attended were shocked that whichever way they plied to Moro, the road was good, either coming through Ife-Ibadan Expressway or coming through Sekona.
 It wasn’t a shoddy job, it wasn’t a pick-and-drop, scrape-and-patch kind of road that led into Moro; it was smooth and nice.
 That road in Ife-Ijesa senatorial district is a classic example of what Oyetola has done on roads across the three senatorial districts.
 Also, if you have travelled from Gbongan to Ode Omu recently, you will observe that the situation is different and travel time is greatly reduced compared to what it used to be about a year ago.
 That dualised road is a freshly done one.
 The other parts of that road to Osogbo are ongoing.
 It is the same thing with Ede to Egbedore in Osun West.
 It used to be a nightmare.
 Now, the road is another success story.

-We have touched sports and issues that pertain to the protection of the womenfolk.
+Governor Oyetola has touched sports and issues that pertain to the protection of the womenfolk.
 We at the information management wing have also benefitted tremendously from the economic wizardry of Governor Oyetola.
 We are working hard to retool and reposition the state broadcasting corporation.
 It’s been tough, but the governor has been able to juggle the balls of managing the finances of the state.
 Most importantly, it is about his passion for the people, otherwise, he would not have been able to take headlong the things he did in education.
 The people said they wanted a change in the way our education sector was run.
-It is work in progress getting the kind of education system the governor desires, but he listened to the people.
+It is work in progress getting the kind of education system Oyetola desires, but he listened to the people.
 The review in that sector showed the stuff of a leader who listens to the yearnings of the people.
 So, I will say going forward to the 2022 election, Oyetola remains Osun’s best bet and the state is safe, very safe, in his hands.
 And, fortunately, the people know.
-That is why they are firmly with him.
+That is why they are firmly with goverrnor Oyetola.

 That leads us to Governor Oyetola reversing Mr Rauf Aregbesola’s policies in education.
 Supporters of the former governor are not happy about this.
 What is your reaction to their misgiving?